 Exceptional Care to Diagnose and Treat Movement Disorders

-Loyola Medicine provides comprehensive, multidisciplinary care to treat functional movement disorders.
-These disorders involve numerous conditions that affect the muscular system and include abnormal movement or positioning of the body due to nervous system problems.
-These disorders, however, are not due to underlying neurological conditions.
+Loyola Medicine provides comprehensive, multidisciplinary care to treat movement disorders.
+These disorders include abnormal movement or positioning of the body due to nervous system problems.

 If you or a loved one is experiencing symptoms that may be related to a movement disorder, you want an accurate diagnosis as soon as possible.
 Loyola’s dedicated team will determine what is causing your symptoms and deliver the highest quality of care—from diagnosis to treatment and beyond.